milindsinha-bitspilani/Business_Gurgaon/README.md

-# This repository aims at helping one find potential business plans in different areas of Gurgaon, Haryana
+# This repository aims at helping people find potential business plans in different areas of Gurgaon, Haryana